-5 Signs Of Alcohol Abuse
+5 Common Signs Of Alcohol Abuse

 The following is a list of five signs your loved one may be drinking too much.
 It is important to note that there may be many other factors.
-Seeking professional treatment for alcohol abuse is a great first step to getting your loved one back on the road to healing.
+Seeking professional treatment for alcohol abuse is a significant first step to getting your loved one back on the road to healing.

 1. Getting Sick From Drinking Too Much

 Sickness after drinking too much is called alcohol poisoning.
-It is very much like overdosing on any other drug, and if it’s severe it can put the person in the hospital.
+It is very much like overdosing on any other drug, and if it’s severe, it can put the person in the hospital.

 - diminished gag reflex